intuition-dev/INTUITION2/_doc/docs/cloud_mount.md

 ##### Cloud Mount

 1. To make sure your AWS access key and secret are working, connect to the production server from CodeAnywhere.
-You can generate a key under AWS menu 'Security Credentials'
+You can generate a key under AWS menu 'Security Credentials'.

-2. To configure a mount to S3 on the build server, setup goofYs as follows:
+2. To mount S3 on the build server, setup goofYs as follows:

 		cd ~
 		sudo wget http://bit.ly/goofys-latest